korylprince/lanschool_class_gen/README.md

 [Lanschool](http://www.lanschool.com/) is a great way to monitor students, but can be it can be a pain for teachers to create class lists.
 Currently Lanschool only allows you to add a student to a class if they are online.
 This project is a small web interface where a teacher can create and edit class lists without students needing to be online.
 The server queries an LDAP server (i.e. Active Directory) to search for students.

-This project is built upon the excellent [Flask](http://flask.pocoo.org/) with the [Flask-Bootstrap](https://github.com/mbr/flask-bootstrap), [Flask-Assets](http://elsdoerfer.name/docs/flask-assets/), and [Flask-WTF](https://flask-wtf.readthedocs.org/en/latest/) extensions.
+This project is built upon the excellent [Flask](http://flask.pocoo.org/) microframework with the [Flask-Bootstrap](http://pythonhosted.org/Flask-Bootstrap/), [Flask-Assets](http://elsdoerfer.name/docs/flask-assets/), and [Flask-WTF](https://flask-wtf.readthedocs.org/en/latest/) extensions.

 #Installation#